dmitrypol/dmitrypol.github.io/_posts/2016-05-14-redis_rails_more.markdown

 ### View caching

-You can implement caching at different layers in Rails.
+You can implement caching in different layers in Rails.
 You can do Fragment (view) layer caching where you will cache actual HTML of all or portions of your pages.

 {% highlight ruby %}
 # in users/show.html.erb